East Bay Wildlife Management Area

 - Damaging or removing gates, fences, signs or other property

 - Construction of permanent blinds or other structures such as tree stands

 NOTE: Ticks are active whenever temperatures are above freezing but especially so in the late spring and early fall.
 Deer ticks can transmit Lyme and several other diseases.
 More information on deer ticks and Lyme disease can be obtained from the NYS Department of Health.
 (Leaves DEC Website) Also, practice Leave No Trace (Leaves DEC website) principles when recreating on state land to enjoy the outdoors responsibly; minimize impact on the natural resources and avoid conflicts.

 How We Manage

-Like most of the state's Wildlife Management Areas, East Bay WMA is managed by DEC's Division of Fish, Wildlife and Marine Resources for wildlife conservation and wildlife-associated recreation (hunting, trapping, wildlife viewing/photography).
+Like most of the state's Wildlife Management Areas, East Bay WMA is managed by DEC's Division of Fish and Wildlife for wildlife conservation and wildlife-associated recreation (hunting, trapping, wildlife viewing/photography).
 Funding to maintain and manage this site is provided by the Federal Aid in Wildlife Restoration or "Pittman-Robertson" Act, which is acquired through excise taxes on sporting arms, ammunition and archery equipment.

 The majority of the parcel is emergent marsh.
 Emergent marshes are areas that have approximately six inches of water during the growing season or permanently.
 The dominant plants are "emergent" species such as cattails, arrowhead, pickerel weed, rush and smartweed to name a few.
 Emergent marshes are considered the most valuable of our wetland areas and East Bay Wildlife Management Area is no exception.
 Here, waterfowl can be found in abundance, using the area for resting during the spring and fall migrations and for rearing young ducklings during the summer months.
 Observers should look for mallards, black duck, teal, merganser and wood ducks.